comp129/comp55/docs/labs/15-Figma.md

 ### Adding a Frame

-Figma's main power is to help you orient objects in reference to the top left corner, which is how ACM orients objects.
+Figma's main power is helping you orient objects in reference to the top left corner, which is how ACM orients GObjects.

-To simulate a screen space for our graphics window we will select a frame and then click and drag to create a new frame
+To simulate a screen space for our graphics window we will select the frame tool, and then click and drag to create a new frame.

+_Tip: If you hover over a tool it will tell you what it is._

-Drag this to about 1240 x 1080, a screen resolution.
+Drag this to about 1240 x 1080.

 ### Adding a Rectangle